I-had-a-bad-idea/I-had-a-bad-idea/README.md

 ## About Me

-I'm a student developer from Germany with a passion for systems programming and machine learning.
-I love diving deep into complex projects, from building rendering engines to creating programming languages.
-My journey involves exploring various domains of computer science, turning interesting ideas into functional code.
+I'm a student developer from Germany with a passion for programming.

-## Projects

-- **3D Renderer** - Custom rendering engine built from scratch in C++
-- **Git GUI** - Graphical interface for Git version control
-- **Password Manager** - Secure credential management solution in Python
-- **Digit Recognition** - Neural network implementation for handwritten digit classification
-- **Programming Language** - Interpreter implementation in Python

 ## Technologies